Reinildo Mandava: Club career

 Born in Beira, Mandava began his football career with Ferroviário da Beira and GD Maputo.
 In December 2015, he signed for Portuguese club Benfica and was assigned to their reserve team.
 In June 2017, he was loaned out to Sporting da Covilhã in LigaPro for one season.

 In 2018 he moved to Belenenses SAD, and in January 2019 he moved to French club Lille on loan with a €3 million option to purchase the player at the end of the season.
 On 31 May 2019, it was confirmed that Lille had completed the permanent purchase of Mandava.

 On 31 January 2022, Spanish club Atlético Madrid announced the transfer of Mandava on a three-and-a-half-year contract.
+He left the club on 30 June 2025, following the expiry of his contract.

+On 8 July 2025, English club Sunderland announced the signing of Mandava on a two-year contract.
+He made his Sunderland debut in the club's opening game of the 2025–26 Premier League season, a 3-0 win over West Ham, becoming the first Mozambican to play in the Premier League.

 International career

-Mandava made his international debut for Mozambique in 2014.
+He made his debut for the Mozambique national team on 22 December 2013 in a friendly match against Swaziland, which ended in a 1–1 draw.
+He scored his first international goal on 20 June 2015 against the Seychelles, and found the net again a few days later against the same team.
+Both matches were part of the qualifying rounds for the 2016 African Nations Championship.

+In December 2023, he was included in the list of twenty-seven Mozambican players selected by Chiquinho Conde to take part in the 2023 Africa Cup of Nations.
+This marked Reinildo’s first appearance in a major international tournament.